palakdevgan/JackedInTheBox/README.md

 ## Current Status
 This website was designed to be demonstrated as an MVP.
 (Minimal Viable Product.)
 In the future, with more knoweldege and experience, different functionality can be added.

-## Challenges Faced
-Some Challenges we faced for this project include:
-Getting our software layout to match the wireframe design
-Finding APIs that could perform the task we desired while still being free of charge
-Balancing our personal and work lives and still finding time to collaborate and work with one another on the project

 ## How to use the project
 Our project can be accessed through the following URL
 https://github.com/project2bootcamp/JackedInTheBox